mparno/fenics-web/source/about/features.rst

     a = dot(grad(u), grad(v))*dx
     L = f*v*dx

-Variational problems like the one above may be solve automatically in FEniCS by calling the ``solve`` function:
+Variational problems like the one above may be solved automatically in FEniCS by calling the ``solve()`` function:

 .. code-block:: python